Boost Your Retirement Income

 How much do you know about the different claim options available with Social Security?

 If you’re like most Americans you haven’t spent much time thinking about it.
-I don’t blame you since you since sorting through all the choices is like hunting for a parking spot at the mall!
+I don’t blame you since comparing all of the benefit and medicare choices can be overwhelming.

-And unfortunately, for those who rush through the process, there aren’t many ways to “change your mind” after your application is submitted.
-Like any government program, you either get it right the first time or suffer through endless appeals and waiting games.
+This is bad news if you have questions about the application.
+Worse yet, there aren’t many options to “change your mind” after you apply.
+You either get it right the first time or suffer through endless appeals and waiting games.

-It’s hard to believe, but I see people leave this kind of money behind all the time.
-Most folks know the earlier they enroll the less they receive on a monthly basis, but when you claim is only part of the equation.
+It’s hard to believe, but people leave this kind of money behind all the time.
+Most folks know the earlier they enroll the less they receive on a monthly basis, but WHEN you claim is only part of the equation.